stavrmoris/ai_doc_analys/README.md

 - 🗑️ Delete documents from the library, including DB records and vector entries
 - 🐳 Run the whole stack with Docker Compose

-## 🧭 Why This Project Matters
+## 🧭 Overview

-Many AI demos stop at sending a PDF into an LLM.
-This project goes further and shows the pieces that a practical document AI system needs:
+The application is organized as a document intelligence pipeline:

 - ingestion and parsing
 - chunking with source metadata